Jorenar/blog/_posts/2020-11-03-best-et-worst-of-c.md

 Standard C library is small compared to other languages (e.g. Java).
 It's small enough for you to try to memorize all functions successfully (not that it would be a huge benefit).
-Yeah, many things should be deprecated long ago, there obviously is some bloat (try to maintains something without bloat for few years, let alone few decades), but there is not much enough of it to hinder the performance.
+Yeah, many things should be deprecated long ago, there obviously is some bloat (try to maintain something without bloat for few years, let alone few decades), but there is not much enough of it to hinder the performance.

 And what if libc is still too much?
 Nothing stands in the way of not using it